max-arthurai/LLMGuidedEval/README.md

 TODO:

-- extract the actual rephrased text from the results dataframes (e.g. claude rephrasing the ground truth summary says "Here is my re-writing of the text: <new text>")
+- extract the actual rephrased text from the results dataframes

   * Claude:	Here is my attempt at rewriting the text with new language while preserving the meaning and information

+  * LLaMa2: Here is my attempt at rewriting the text with new language while preserving the meaning and information

 - use each LLM to provide written feedback for every LLM generation